Spheer-ai/open-poen/migration.md

     `cd /home/azureuser/open-poen/nginx/conf.d`
     `sudo rm default.conf`
     `sudo mv ssl_configuration default.conf`
+12. Setup SMTP for mail while we are at it.
+    Edit `config.py` and fill in MAIL_SERVER, MAIL_PORT, MAIL_USE_TLS, MAIL_USERNAME and MAIL_PASSWORD.
-12. Start Open Poen.
+13. Start Open Poen.
 Make sure a new container is built for nginx.
     `cd /home/azureuser/open-poen/docker`
     `sudo docker-compose up`
-13. Open Poen should be running properly now.
+14. Open Poen should be running properly now.